 I don’t know why it’s so hard for me to let go.
 Unfinished business?
 Words that were never said?
 I learned many years ago that sometimes we have to find a different type of closure than the one that we crave.

-I walked out romantically but stayed around as a friend keeping an eye on him to make sure he was ok.
+A good friend and I recently had sort of a falling out.
+We just didn’t connect with the world in a way that we could relate.
+Despite our nasty dispute, we kept in weak contact for months after.
+I stayed around as a friend keeping an eye on him to making sure he was ok.
 It’s not like he needed me.
 Or cared much for me more than another human being in this world.
 But I cared.
 I cared a lot.

 Not that caring is bad, but I asked myself why I cared so much about the well-being of someone who could have easily replaced me with anything.
 It dawned on me recently that this difficulty I have in letting go stemmed from some insecurity of mine.
 The fear of disappointment?
 The fear of hurting someone?
 The loss of a connection?